aspose-cells/Aspose.Cells-Products/cells/en/java/conversion/xlsx-to-ods/_index.md

 ---
-title: Convert XLSX to ODS via Java
+title: Convert XLSX to ODS Java
-description: Convert XLSX to ODS online for free.
-Convert XLSX to ODS.
-Convert XLSX to Word, Excel, PPTX, PDF, JPG, HTML, ODS, BMP, PNG, SVG, XPS and more.
+description: Free Online XLSX Converter.
+Convert XLSX to ODS Online for Free.
+Convert XLSX to ODS in Java code.
+Convert XLSX to ODS using Java.
 keywords: Convert XLSX, XLSX Converter, XLSX to PDF, XLSX to Word, XLSX to PPT, XLSX to Image
 ---